 robin was feeding on blackberries growing up through the Poncirus shrub.
 The fruit

 contained many seeds which were made available through this web-site.
-The final picture shows the very disappointing number of seeds collected in 2002.
+The third picture below shows the very disappointing number of seeds collected in 2002.
 Just three seeds from eighteen fallen fruits! |

-page updated 4 Nov 2002 |
+page updated 15th November 2009 |